 The fact is, President Trump is looking at other ways to fund the border wall project.
 At his rally in El Paso, he said, “Just so you know, we’re building the wall anyway.”
 Whether this is through private donations crowdfunded by supporters, or by declaring a National Emergency, or a combination package, it still comes down to optics.

 It is becoming increasingly clear that the president is not willing to fold on the border wall issue; as one of his main campaign platforms in 2016, to not achieve his “big, beautiful wall” would be seen as a failure not only by his supporters but also by himself.
 Getting a wall built will be in many voters’ eyes the crowning glory of his first term, and one that will all but guarantee him a second.

-If Democrats can spin Trump’s agreement as a capitulation, then it may not matter if a wall is eventually built, as the president’s brand could be too tarnished to ride the actual wave of success.We value your comments!
-Please weigh in on our comment section below.
+If Democrats can spin Trump’s agreement as a capitulation, then it may not matter if a wall is eventually built, as the president’s brand could be too tarnished to ride the actual wave of success.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com